-Required tools and budget
+Required equipment and budget

-Put your toaster and microwave in boxes, and store them in the attic, basement, or garage, or discard them.
 Buy yourself a blender.
 Almost any blender will do.
 Some are small.
 Some are large.
 Some have plastic jugs.
 Some have glass jugs.
 Some have more powerful motors.
 Some have less powerful motors.
 Some are expensive.
 Some are cheap.
 Almost any blender will do.

 The notation after the recipe is as follows:

-p = paleo, v = vegan; and o, a, b, ab = suitable for one or more blood types.
+p = paleo, v = vegan and o, a, b, ab = suitable for one or more blood types.

 Herbs and spices

 Included in these recipes is a liberal use of the following herbs & spices (adjust to your taste) – stevia (pure extract, dried leaf, or powdered leaf) for a sugar-free sweet taste, ginger, clove, cinnamon, parsley, coriander (cilantro), rosemary, thyme, fenugreek, cumin, curcuma, black pepper, peppermint, nettle, horsetail, dandelion, cayenne, horseradish, and garlic.
 If you do not like these spices or prefer others, then leave them out or substitute others.
 Local availability of spices varies.
 If you can, grow your own or buy high-qualiity organic spices from known suppliers.